 - 1. Examine the pH for the given water and soil samples. - 2.
-Determination of conductivity. - 3.
-Examine the turbidity for the given water and soil samples. - 4.
-Investigate the hardness for the given water samples. - 5.
+Determination of Electrical Conductivity of water and soil samples. - 3.
+Examine the Turbidity for the given water and soil samples. - 4.
+Investigate the Hardness for the given water samples. - 5.
 Test the Acidity for the given water samples. - 6.
 Determination of Alkalinity for the given water samples. - 7.
-Perform the Residual Chlorine test for the given water samples. - 8.
-Determination of Iron and Manganese - 9.
-Test the Sulphate for the given water samples. - 10.
-Examine the Chloride, Nitrates, Fluorides and Ammonia for the given water samples. - 11.
-Determination of optimum dosage of coagulant using Jar test (flocculation test).
+Perform the test for Residual Chlorine for the given water samples. - 8.
+Determination of Iron, Manganese and Sulphate for the given water sample. - 9.
+Measure the Chloride content for the given water sample by Argentometric method. - 10.
+Determination of Optimum Coagulant Dosage using Jar Test (Flocculation Test).